 Often referred to as the Georgian cheese bread by many foreigners, it is nothing like a cheese bread; it’s more of a pie that calls for salty mozzarella-like local cheese Sulguni inside the dough.
 Together with Khinkali, it takes first place among Georgian national meals.

 The plethora of traditional Georgian food has at least ten different versions of Khachapuri.
 Each region has its take on it.
-The most widespread is Imeretian, simple round-shaped with cheese inside.
+The most widespread is Imeretian, a simple round-shaped with cheese inside.

 Some variations have cheese strings (Meskhetian) or Sulguni slices (Megrelian) on top; others have chopped beet leave (Mkhlovana from Mtiuleti), potato (Khabidzigna from Ossetia), black beans (Lobiani), or boiled eggs (Guruli) filling, to name just a few.
-The most distinguished one boat-shaped Adjaruli.
+The most distinguished one is boat-shaped Adjaruli.

 - Midamo for Meskhetian